 The first step to doing your laundry is sorting garments into different piles based on color, fabric and other considerations.
 This is the easiest way to decide which clothes should run in which wash cycle and to avoid garment damage, fabric shrinking and color transfer.
-Follow the steps below to ensure you're sorting your laundry properly to keep your wardrobe in tip-top shape.
+Follow the steps below to ensure you're sorting your laundry properly and keeping your wardrobe in tip-top shape.

 Put towels and linens in their own pile.
 These are generally thicker fabrics that should be washed apart from your clothes.

 The first thing you should do when separating your clothes is to group them by color.
-This is important because if you wash different colors together, you risk transferring dye from one garment to another.
+This is important because washing different colors together risks transferring dye from one garment to another.

 You also want to separate clothes based on their weight or thickness.
-If you run thick fabrics like denim together with thin garments like lingerie, the thin garments could rip in the washing machine.
+If you run thick fabrics like denim together with thin garments like lingerie, the thin garments could rip in the washer.
 Plus, these differently weighted garments will dry at different speeds.

 Here are six suggestions for different laundry piles: